Egg Harbor City, New Jersey

 Egg Harbor City is a city in Atlantic County, in the U.S. state of New Jersey.
+The city, and all of Atlantic County, is part of the Atlantic City-Hammonton metropolitan statistical area, which in turn is included in the Philadelphia-Reading-Camden combined statistical area and the Delaware Valley.
 As of the 2020 United States census, the city's population was 4,396, an increase of 153 (+3.6%) from the 2010 census count of 4,243, which in turn reflected a decline of 302 (−6.6%) from the 4,545 counted in the 2000 census.

 The city had the seventh-highest property tax rate in New Jersey, with an equalized rate of 5.044% in 2020, compared to 2.560% in the county as a whole and a statewide average of 2.279%.

 History

-The area home to Egg Harbor City was initially settled in 1614, when the Dutch vessel Fortuyn landed at the Mullica River.
+The area home to Egg Harbor City was settled by Europeans in 1614, when the Dutch vessel Fortuyn landed at the Mullica River.
 The first settlers named the area "Eyren Haven" after the large number of gull eggs in the area.

 In 1854, the Camden and Atlantic Railroad opened.
 On December 14, 1854, a group of prominent German Americans from Philadelphia, including William and Henry Schmoele and Philip Mathias Wolsieffer, incorporated the "Gloucester Farm and Town Association", which purchased approximately 38,000 acres of woodland north of the railroad to serve as a refuge for those being persecuted in the anti-immigrant violence known as the Know-Nothing movement.
-The corporation initially planned two cities; a four-square-mile city called "Pomona" closest to the railroad, and another city called "Gloucester" to the north—however, the twin city scheme was dropped in favor of one seven mile-long metropolis called "Egg Harbor City".
+The corporation planned two cities: a four-square-mile city called "Pomona" closest to the railroad, and another city called "Gloucester" to the north.
+However, the twin city scheme was dropped in favor of one seven-mile-long metropolis called "Egg Harbor City".
 The development's layout contained an urban "city core" containing 100x150-foot lots bounded by New York Avenue to the west and Baltimore Avenue to the east, while the remainder of the land was divided into separate 20-acre farm parcels.
 The corporation issued stocks at $300 per share; with each share, stockholders would acquire one residential building lot and one farm parcel.
 The city was marketed heavily in cities containing large German American populations, including Baltimore, Buffalo, Cleveland, Milwaukee, and St. Louis.